 Supermarkets rely on refrigeration systems that are comprised of centralized compressor racks that provide cooling throughout the stores via an extensive network of pipes and valves.
-11 These systems tend to leak during normal operations, at an average rate between 15 and 35% per year (EPA, 2010) releasing refrigerant to the atmosphere.
-As noted in Section 2.11, leaky systems require regular servicing and "recharging" to maintain required performance.
+These systems tend to leak during normal operations, at an average rate between 15 and 35% per year (EPA, 2010) releasing refrigerant to the atmosphere.
+As noted in Section 2.11, leaky systems require regular servicing and "re-charging" to maintain required performance.

-Today, nearly all refrigeration systems in supermarkets, smaller grocery stores and restaurants use HCFC-22 or HFC refrigerants.12 Because HCFC-22 is being phased out in the U.S., the majority of new installations (either new stores or retrofits to existing stores) have relied on HFC blends such as R-404A and R-507A.
+Today, nearly all refrigeration systems in supermarkets, smaller grocery stores and restaurants use HCFC-22 or HFC refrigerants.
+Because HCFC-22 is being phased out in the U.S., the majority of new installations (either new stores or retrofits to existing stores) have relied on HFC blends such as R-404A and R-507A.
 However, the EPA has proposed restrictions on the use of these HFCs beginning in 2016.

-The industry is reacting by increasingly relying on R-407C, an HFC blend with a lower GWP, and in a small number of cases, new supermarkets have installed systems with non-HFC refrigerants with zero or low GWP such as CO2, HCs, and ammonia.
+To date, the industry has relied on R-22 and more recently R-407A, an HFC blend.
+In a small number of cases, new supermarkets have installed systems with non-HFC refrigerants with zero or low GWP such as $CO_2$ , HCs, and ammonia.
 To date, of the approximately 35,000 supermarket stores in the U.S., five have been certified by EPA's GreenChill Partnership as having an advanced refrigeration system with zero/low-GWP refrigerants (see Appendix A.3)